 POSSESSION LIMIT: 15 rooster pheasants, taken according to the daily limit.
-The limit accrues at the rate of 3 birds a day and 15 birds may not be possessed until after the fifth day of hunting SHOOTING HOURS: 12 Noon, Central Time, to sunset Oct.
-19 - 25; 10 a.m., Central Time, to sunset the rest of the season.
+The limit accrues at the rate of 3 birds a day and 15 birds may not be possessed until after the fifth day of hunting.
+SHOOTING HOURS: 10 a.m., Central Time to sunset the entire season.
 NOTE: Central Time is used for opening shooting hours statewide.